martinschierle/diy-lighthouse/README.md

     * Basically add 'python /home/pi/lighthouse.py' to /etc/rc.local
 * Build it up
     * Print the frontcover.svg file from this repo to A4 paper
-    * Cut out the black bar in the middle
+    * Cut out the black bar in the middle (and label the space besides it with whatever metrics you end up displaying like 'FCP')
     * Do the two cuts on the upper and the two cuts on the lower end
     * Cut off the upper line of paper
     * Bend the line of paper and insert it into the two bottom cuts as a foot to the lighthouse